Ribble and Alt Estuaries (protected area)

 The estuaries of the River Ribble and River Alt lie on the Irish Sea coasts of Lancashire and Merseyside in North West England.
-Together they, and the area of salt marsh, mudflats, and sand dunes between them, form a Special Protection Area and Ramsar site which covers the coastline between Crosby and Lytham St Annes.
-These protected areas overlap with two sites of special scientific interest, Ribble Estuary and Sefton Coast.
+Together they, and the area of salt marsh, mudflats, and sand dunes between them, form a Special Protection Area and Ramsar site which extends along the coastline between Crosby and Lytham St Annes.

+These protected areas overlap with two separate sites of special scientific interest, Ribble Estuary and Sefton Coast.

 Protected area

 A large number of different species of waders and wildfowl, listed below, use the estuaries as feeding and over-wintering areas.
 This wide variety of bird species has led to the estuaries being officially designated as a Special Protection Area and as a Ramsar site.
 The Ribble Estuary has been designated a Site of Special Scientific Interest since 1966 and is now covered by Natural England's Ribble Estuary National Nature Reserve.

-The site
+Site

 The Ribble Marshes National Nature Reserve is 2302 ha in extent and it is located in the middle of the SSSI which extends to 9226 ha.
 There are extensive areas of intertidal sand and silt flats, and expanses of saltmarsh.
 The mudflats have a large invertebrate fauna on which the waders and waterbirds feed.
 The saltmarshes are dominated by saltmarsh grass and red fescue with cord-grass on the seaward edge.
 The Ramsar wetlands extend to 13464 ha and include an area of sand dunes which has interesting vegetation and provides habitat for important populations of amphibians.
 The whole site is of great importance to internationally important numbers of wintering waterbirds.